janmoppel/musichelper/README.md

 # Using Music Helper

-Next instruction was originally taken from the official MITIE repository (https://github.com/mit-nlp/MITIE).
+Next instruction was partly taken from the official MITIE repository (https://github.com/mit-nlp/MITIE).

 ### Initial Setup